NKU-EmbeddedSystem/miniob/deps/googletest/docs/gmock_cook_book.md

 syntactic overhead will be much lower.

-If you are concerned about the performance overhead incurred by virtual functions, and profiling confirms your concern, you can combine this with the recipe for [mocking non-virtual methods](#MockingNonVirtualMethods).
+If you are concerned about the performance overhead incurred by virtual functions, and profiling confirms your concern, you can collect_result this with the recipe for [mocking non-virtual methods](#MockingNonVirtualMethods).

 ### Old-Style `MOCK_METHODn` Macros